JayPankajPatel/nvim/README.md

 my nvim setup

 ## Usage
--Download nvim and nvchad
+- Download nvim and nvchad

--Go to your .config and replace nvim with this nvim.
+- Go to your .config and replace nvim with this nvim.